jtessler/city-development/README.md

 -------------
 1. Download the [Google Closure](https://developers.google.com/closure/) library
    and compiler: `make closure`
-1. Compile all JavaScript files: `make all`
+1. Compile all JavaScript files and HTML templates: `make all`
 1. Open `index.html` in any web browser

 Credits